The Books: “Illusions: The Adventures of a Reluctant Messiah” (Richard Bach)

-He sleeps in his bedroll beneath his wing, he lands in isolated fields and takes people up for rides.
+He sleeps in his bedroll beneath the wing, he lands in isolated fields and takes people up for rides.
 He’s a mechanic.
-We don’t know much about his life.
-And one day he meets a fellow barnstormer – whose name is Donald Shimoda.
-Shimoda has a mystery about him … his plane is spotless, first of all.
-How is that possible?
-But as Richard and Donald keep hanging out – it becomes apparent that this Shimoda is quite an extraordinary individual.
-He performs miracles.
-But in a casual off-hand way.
+One day he meets a fellow barnstormer whose name is Donald Shimoda.
+Shimoda is mysterious.
+His plane is spotless.
+As Richard and Donald hang out, it becomes apparent that Shimoda is quite an extraordinary individual.
+He performs miracles in a casual off-hand way.
 He is referred to as “The Reluctant Messiah”.
-He begins to “train” Richard … first of all, by giving him a ratty little book called “The Messiah’s Handbook”.
-They also experiment with things like walking thru walls, walking on water, moving clouds, etc. etc.
+He begins to “train” Richard, giving him a ratty little book called “The Messiah’s Handbook”.
+They experiment with things like walking thru walls, walking on water, moving clouds, etc. etc.

-The ending of this book is, perhaps, predictable – but I remember it packing a huge punch when I was a kid.
+The ending of Illusions is, perhaps, predictable, but I remember it packing a huge punch.

-And you know what I get from this book, reading it now as an adult?
-Richard’s loneliness.
-His ache for connection, communication, friendship … even though he must be “free” – he is dying for human communion.
-He dreams up a friend – someone who comes from out of the blue – and is exactly what he needs, at that moment in time.
-It’s kind of sad.
-I say that having done the very same thing myself.
+You know what I get from this book, reading it now as an adult?
+My main perception is Richard’s loneliness.
+His ache for connection, communication, friendship.
+Even though he must be “free”, he is dying for human connection.
+And so, lying under the wing of his plane, he dreams up a friend, who appears out of the blue, who is exactly what he needs.

 Excerpt from Illusions: The Adventures of a Reluctant Messiah – by Richard Bach.